sinamics/ztnet/README.md

 ## ⚠️ Disclaimer:

-Please note that while this application aims to make managing ZeroTier networks easier, it is provided "as is" without any warranties or guarantees of any kind.
-As the user, you assume all responsibility for its use.
-Always ensure you have adequate backups and understanding of any changes you make to your network configurations.
-This includes understanding that the first registered user will be granted administrative privileges.
+Please note that ZTNet is currently in BETA.
+While this application aims to make managing ZeroTier networks easier, it is provided "as is" without any warranties or guarantees of any kind.
+As this is a beta release, you may encounter bugs or unexpected behavior.
+By using this application, you acknowledge and accept full responsibility for all actions and consequences resulting from its use.
 <!--
 ## 📄 Attribution and Licensing Notice for Third-Party Components
 This project utilizes the **mkworld** tool, written in Go, to generate the custom planet file.
 While the original mkworld tool was developed by ZeroTier, the version we are using was adapted and re-implemented in Go by Patrick Young (@kmahyyg).
 This Go adaptation is licensed under the GNU General Public License v3.0.
 We would like to express our appreciation to Patrick Young (@kmahyyg) for his efforts in creating this Go version, which has benefited our project.